conrog/fyp-grit-api/README.md

 Create a Docker image of the required PostgreSQL database from the Dockerfile by running `docker build -t grit-db-image ./`

-Once the image has been built, launch the Docker PostgreSQL container by running `docker run -d –name grit-db-container –p 5432:5432 grit-db-image`
+Once the image has been built, launch the Docker PostgreSQL container by running `docker run -d --name grit-db-container –p 5432:5432 grit-db-image`

 Once the dependencies have installed and the Docker container is running you can start the application by running the following command `npm start`